pmiller-brmc/pmiller-brmc.github.io/README.md

     ```
 3.  **Access the Map:**
     Open your browser and navigate to `http://localhost:8000/index.html` (or the name of your main HTML file).

+* Alternatively, you can run the html by opening the html file.
 -----

 ## Usage Guide